What are the aims of this leaflet?

 What are its symptoms?

-People with pityriasis rosea usually feel fine, though they may be slightly unwell just before the rash starts, with a mild headache, and the rash can be itchy or uncomfortable.
+People with pityriasis rosea usually feel fine, though they may be slightly unwell just before the rash starts, with a mild headache and fever, and the rash can be itchy or uncomfortable.

 What does pityriasis rosea look like?

-The first sign of pityriasis rosea is a single scaly pink patch, which is known as a ‘herald patch’ because it comes up a few days or weeks before the rash spreads.
-The herald patch is usually a single round or oval patch on the torso.
+The first sign of pityriasis rosea is usually a single scaly pink patch, which is known as a ‘herald patch’ because it comes up a few days or weeks before the rash spreads.
+The herald patch is usually a single round or oval patch on the body and occurs in many but not necessarily all patients.
 It is usually larger than patches that come up later and can be confused with a patch of ringworm (tinea).
 A week or two later, a more widespread scaly patchy rash usually appears on the body in a pattern resembling the branches of a Christmas tree.
 These patches appear in crops, then slowly fade over the next 6-8 weeks.
 It is unusual for the rash to affect the hands, feet or face.
-In people who have dark skin, the patches may leave areas of darkness or lighter pigmentation for several months.
+In people who have dark skin, the patches may leave areas of darker or lighter pigmentation that may last for several months or longer.
 It does not leave scars.

 How will it be diagnosed?